 5) Draft beers, even the fancy Belgian ones, are half-price at Brasserie Beck weekdays between 5 and 7 p.m.

-6) Eat organic at Johnny's Half Shell, where James Beard award-winning Chef Ann Cashion's mini burgers and mini Asian tuna sandwiches are just $2.50, and her fried oysters and gumbo are $7.50 each during happy hour.
+6) Eat organic at Johnny's Half Shell, where James Beard award-winning Chef Ann Cashion's mini burgers and mini Asian tuna sandwiches are just $3.50, and her $7.50 fried oysters and $7 gumbo are each happy hour winners.

-7) Watch the chef make ropes of skinny noodles in the window of Chinatown Express before ordering a big bowl for under $5.
+7) Watch the chef make steamed dumplings in the window of Chinatown Express before ordering eight of them for under $6.

 8) Ten bucks will get you falafel, twice-fried fries and change until 4 a.m. on weekends at Amsterdam Falafelshop.
 Make sure to snag a napkin; in an effort to reduce waste, they don’t use spoons, forks or plates.

 9) Catch the newest trend in dining with food trucks, a fleet of independent kitchens on wheels that serve global cuisine all day.
-Try a bulgogi steak taco from TaKorean for $3.50 or a smoked corned beef sandwich at Sixth & Rye from $9.
+Try a bulgogi steak taco from TaKorean for $3.50 or a $9 Spanish-style sandwich at Pepe.